Universality in driven open quantum matter: Nonequilibrium first-order phase transitions

 \subsection{Renormalization group flow}

-The phenomenology of the first order phase transition, including the modifications from the dark state, is reflected in the numerical solution of the flow equations~\eqref{eq:FirstOrderFlow} for the bistability equation~\eqref{eq:bistabilityDark}~\cite{BuchholdFirstOrder}.
+The phenomenology of the first-order phase transition, including the modifications from the dark state, is reflected in the numerical solution of the flow equations~\eqref{eq:FirstOrderFlow} for the bistability equation~\eqref{eq:bistabilityDark} \cite{BuchholdFirstOrder}.
 Close to a first order transition, the RG flow of the potential $V_k$ and noise $\chi_k$ reveal regimes (i)--(iii)~from Sec.~\ref{sec:general_first_order}:

 (i)~At short distances, i.e., at large momenta $k\gg \xi_D^{-1}$, where $k=\Lambda\gg\xi_D^{-1}$ is the UV cutoff, the potential $V_k$ is weakly renormalized (flattened) due to integrating over short wavelength fluctuations (see initial stage of the RG flow for $k/\Lambda\ge0.1$ in Fig.~\ref{fig:FirstOrderFlow}).